This version is still in development and is not considered stable yet. For the latest stable version, please use Micrometer 1.14.2!

 By default, the PrometheusMeterRegistry scrape() method returns the Prometheus text format.

 The OpenMetrics format can also be produced.
 To specify the format to be returned, you can pass a content type to the scrape method.
-For example, to get the OpenMetrics 1.0.0 format scrape, you could use the Prometheus Java client constant for it, as follows in case of the "new" client (micrometer-registry-prometheus):
+For example, to get the OpenMetrics 1.0.0 format scrape, you could use the Content-Type for it, as follows in case of the "new" client (micrometer-registry-prometheus):

 String openMetricsScrape = registry.scrape("application/openmetrics-text");